ellereeeee/blog-posts/2017-12-19 The Beginner's Guide to ReactJS part 5.md

 Let's make the parts we want to be dynamic into props.

-We add the prop `lapse` to to the label and to the const `element`.
-We add the prop `running` to the first button and to the const `element`.
+We add the prop `lapse` to the label and to the constant `element`.
+We add the prop `running` to the first button and to the constant `element`.
 If `running` is false we get "Start," and if it's true we get "Stop." `lapse` and `element` are initialized in the `element` constant.

 ```
   return (